 Moreover, the keto diet may prohibit the development of lean muscle mass or cause muscle loss.
 Doing strengh training and eating protein adequately may prevent most muscle loss, but if you follow a keto diet with low protein intake and no strength training, most of the weight you lost could come from muscle.

-So, the keto diet may work for weight loss, but I don’t recommend the keto diet as a good choice for it.
+So, the keto diet may work for weight loss, but we don’t recommend the keto diet as a good choice for it.
 There is a better choice for fat loss, a diet that doesn’t restrict an entire macros or food categories.

-A high protein, moderate carbs, and moderate fat diet is my recommendation for people who want to lose fat.
+A high protein, moderate carbs, and moderate fat diet is our recommendation for people who want to lose fat.
 It’s hard to go wrong with 50 percent carbs, 30 percent protein, and 20 percent fat, even though it’s not a rigid prescription.

 Why is the Keto Diet So Popular?